 - Cut the turkey or chicken into chunks and arrange them evenly in your ovenproof dish.

 - Melt 10g of the butter in a pan and toss the almonds in it for a few minutes until they are golden.
 Sprinkle them over the turkey pieces.

 - To make the sauce, start by making a roux.
 Melt 50g of the butter in a pan and stir in the flour.
 Cook it for a few minutes and then gradually stir in the milk until you have a lovely smooth, thick white sauce.
 Now whisk in the sherry or brandy, the garlic and then the cheese.
 Allow the cheese to melt and check for seasoning.
 Add salt and pepper to taste.

 - Pour the sauce over the turkey/chicken and almonds.

 - Mix the breadcrumbs with the tbsp of Parmesan cheese (and parsley if using) and sprinkle over the turkey mixture.

-- Dot with a little butter and cook in the centre of the oven for about 40 minutes until golden-brown and bubbling.
+- Bake in the centre of the oven for about 40 minutes until golden-brown and bubbling.

 - Serve with a simple green salad or green vegetables.

 - To get the latest #TheFridayRecipe from the Pigeon Cottage Kitchen blog, just add your email address to the subscribe box at the top right-hand column of the website.